In 2017, Amazon’s UK tax bill fell to just £4.6 million, despite pre-tax profits in the country almost tripling to £72.3 million.

 Read our feature on 'Amazon and Tax' for more information.

 Organisations campaigning for change rightly point to better regulation – such as a requirement for companies to publish ‘country by country’ tax reporting and selective public sector procurement.

 But we already know that the corporate influence of regulators, through lobbying and political funding, makes regulatory solutions problematic in practice.

 You can use you're spending power to send Amazon a clear message.

-- Take action now and pledge to boycott Amazon in 2018 and beyond.
+- Take action now and pledge to boycott Amazon.

 - Let them know you are doing it by emailing or tweeting them on our company profile page.